-Years 4 and 5: BMSc requirements for the Honors Specialization in Biochemistry
+Years 4 and 5: BMSc requirements for the Honours Specialization in Biochemistry

 1.5 courses: Biochemistry 4483E (Research Project = 1.5 courses).

 Note: the breadth requirement of a BMSc degree must be satisfied, i.e. 1.0 course from Category B must be completed prior to graduation.
-See GRADUATION REQUIREMENTS FOR HONORS BACHELOR DEGREES.
+See GRADUATION REQUIREMENTS FOR HONOURS BACHELOR DEGREES.